eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/datetime.md

 #### `fromMillis( milliseconds )`

-Returns an instance of `DateTime` (in utc) from a provided value representing milliseconds from epoch.
+Returns an instance of `DateTime` (in UTC) from a provided value representing milliseconds from the epoch.
 A locale can be provided as well.

 #### `fromUnix( seconds )`

-Returns an instance of `DateTime` (in utc) from a provided value representing seconds from epoch.
+Returns an instance of `DateTime` (in UTC) from a provided value representing seconds from the epoch.
 A locale can be provided as well.

 #### `fromLocal( values )`